Sleepytale Logo

 Bella loved to listen.

-She loved the sticky sweetness of jam songs and the salty jokes of cheese.
+She loved the sticky sweetness of jam's humming and the dry, salty jokes cheese told under his breath.

-Yet each time she tried to pick a favorite, her little bagel brain felt like a toaster with two slices jammed in at once.
+Yet each time she tried to pick a favorite, her little bagel brain felt like a toaster with two slices jammed in at once, buzzing and stuck.
+Sweet or savory?

 She simply could not decide.

-One bright Saturday, when the sun painted stripes across the countertop, Bella rolled to the edge of the breadbox and announced, “Today I will choose!”
+One bright Saturday, when the sun painted stripes across the countertop and the fridge hummed its low, one-note song, Bella rolled to the edge of the breadbox and announced, "Today I will choose!"

 The plate landed on a checkered cloth between a bowl of sugar crystals and a dish of herbed butter.